 What is America Reads?
 In 1997, President Clinton asked the higher education community to help “build a nation of readers” by establishing America Reads Programs in colleges and universities.
 In 1994, the National Assessment of Educational Progress (NAEP) data showed that 40% of the nation’s fourth graders were reading below the basic level.
 As a result, the major objective of America Reads is to have all children reading well and independently by the end of 3rd grade.
 Students who do not learn efficient reading skills are blocked from every other subject in their schooling.

 Where can I go to sign-up?
-The Office of Civic Engagement is located in Suite 320 of the Student Center.
+The Office of Civic Engagement is located in Suite 428/429 of the University Center.

 To find out how you can be involved, please contact us.